SwimRun Shoes

 Check it out at Amazon HERE!

-These were basically normal trail running shoes that were also recommended for SwimRun.
+These were basically normal trail running shoes that were also recommended for swimrun.
 They had a ridged, grippy outer sole, a stiff inner sole to insulate our feet from sharp objects on the trail, and a mesh upper to allow water to drain out after each swim leg.

 Then we drilled some holes in the shoes to get even better drainage!
 The standard mesh uppers allow water to drain out, but rather slowly.
-When you're climbing out of a swim leg onto a rocky shore to start the next run, you want the water in your shoes to drain as FAST AS POSSIBLE.
+When you're climbing out of a swim leg onto a rocky shore to start the next run, you want the water in your shoes to drain as FAST AS POSSIBLE. ie lighter shoes, fewer blisters.

-A common "SwimRun Hack" is to drill some holes into the shoes, to let the water out.
+A common "Hack" is to drill some holes into the shoes, to let the water out.
 BUT THESE HOLES MUST BE SMALL, otherwise grit and sand may get into the shoe.
+AND you have to dril through the inner sole, too.

 Drilling a hole in the yellow sole of a SwimRun Shoe.Drilling some holes in my latest swimrun shoes